jonmmar/maram-cc-site/influences.md

 Psychologists like Hal Hershfield and Dan Gilbert have shown that we often treat our future selves more like strangers than like extensions of who we are now.
 In fMRI studies, people’s brains respond differently when imagining their future selves, more like when thinking about someone else entirely.

 ## Geoffrey Hinton
-This capacity is not innate to the system.
-It emerges from how the network is trained to preserve structure across variation.
 Geoffrey Hinton, one of the foundational figures of deep learning, once described good representations as those that “capture transformations.”
 In his later work on capsule networks, he went further: emphasizing that a system should not just recognize a pattern, but understand its pose—its placement, orientation, and configuration.

 ## Christiaan Huygens
-This isn’t just theory.
 In 1665, Dutch physicist Christiaan Huygens observed that two pendulum clocks mounted on the same wooden beam would gradually fall into rhythm.
 There was no coordination, no signal, no command.
 Just the tiny vibrations of one clock nudging the other, until their movements locked into a shared pattern.

 ## Mark Johnson
 George Lakoff and Mark Johnson famously argued that even our most abstract thought is grounded in embodied experience.
 To "grasp" an idea is not coincidentally phrased, it is rooted in the physical act of holding.
 To "let go" of a belief has tactile ancestry.